stefanomolinari123/RT_Assignment1/README.md

 The 'find_golden_token' searching only for the golden tokens and returns only the value of the distance of the closest one.

-It is used for refresh, at every iteration of the whiles of the 'avoid_collision', the distance of the closest golden token after the turn to have a control if the turn was enough.
+It is used to update, at every iteration of the whiles of the 'avoid_collision', the distance of the closest golden token after the turn to have a control if the turn was enough.

-This function calculate only the distance of the closest golden token.
+This function calculates only the distance of the closest golden token.

 This function has no parameter passed.